 Nothing is worse than strolling out to your backyard and being attacked by a swarm of flies.
 How do they get there?
 Why do I have flies in my yard?
-In this article, we will discuss how houseflies, blowflies, and other types of flies can invade your outdoor space and provide you with some natural ways to keep bugs away from the backyard safe for pets like your dog!
+This article will discuss how houseflies, blowflies, and other types of flies can invade your outdoor space and provide you with some natural ways to keep bugs away from the backyard and safe for pets like your dog!

 Why are there flies in my backyard?